Multivariate Meixner, Charlier and Krawtchouk polynomials: Introduction

 \underline{Modified Cayley transform}

 To summarize, we obtain the following picture given by the unitary transformations.

 On the other hand, by elementary calculation, we have

-It is interesting to note that there is correspondence between Laguerre and Meixner polynomials.
-The former has orthogonality defined by the integral on $\mathbb{R}_{\geq 0}$ and the latter is defined by the summation on partitions.
+It is interesting to note that there is a correspondence between Laguerre and Meixner polynomials.
+The former orthogonality is defined by the integral on $\mathbb{R}_{\geq 0}$ and the latter is defined by the summation on non negative integers.

 From (\ref{eq:unitary picture}) and (\ref{eq:key lem prot}), for the Meixner polynomials, we derive {\bf{(a)}}\,generating function, {\bf{(b)}}\,orthogonality relation, {\bf{(c)}}\,difference equation and recurrence formula as follows.